iwanicki92/open-source-firmware-validation/docs/zarhus-tests.md

     -v dts_ipxe_link:https://boot.dasharo.com/dts/dts-rc.ipxe
 ```

+Be patient when running tests, especially when testing ZPB as Suite Setup can
+take a while.
+It installs and prepares Zarhus OS

 ### Future improvements

 Make each test start from the same state.
 As of now, each tests might modify